-The borrowing of money for various governmental purposes of a County in New York State (the "State") is governed predominately by the State constitution and the Local Finance Law, Chapter 33-a of the Consolidated Laws of the State (hereinafter sometimes referred to as the "LFL").
-The power to spend the borrowed money to accomplish a valid purpose of the County, however, generally derives from other laws, in particular, the County Law County Charter, where applicable, as well as the General Municipal Law.
-The focus of this booklet is on the restrictions, rules and procedures governing the issuance of debt by Counties in the State.
+The borrowing of money for various governmental purposes of a town or village or city in New York State (the "State") is governed predominately by the state constitution and the Local Finance Law, Chapter 33-a of the Consolidated Laws of the State (hereinafter sometimes referred to as the "LFL").
+The power to spend the borrowed money to accomplish a valid purpose of the town or village or city, however, generally derives from other laws, in particular, the Town Law, Village Law or the General City Law and particular City Charters.
+The focus of this booklet is on the restrictions, rules and procedures governing the issuance of debt by towns, villages and cities (other than New York City) in the State.
 The role of Bond Counsel relates to determination of the validity of debt: valid authorization, valid sale, valid tax and disclosure status, and valid issuance.

-The role of Bond Counsel in the issuance of debt by a County in a nutshell is thus, as follows:
+The role of Bond Counsel in the issuance of debt by a town or village or city in a nutshell is thus, as follows:

-- Determine that the object or purpose is a valid County purpose under New York State law. - Determine the useful life of the object or purpose as provided by the State Legislature (regardless of what Bond Counsel and/or the County may know to be different in actual use). - Determine that any conditions necessary to be completed prior to adoption of a bond resolution have been properly completed (i.e., compliance with the State Environmental Quality Review Act; compliance with County improvement district proceedings if applicable; note: other than such improvement district matters, County bond resolutions do not themselves require a public hearing). - Draft the text of the bond resolution in accordance with Local Finance Law requirements and confirm valid adoption. - Draft the text of the Legal Notice of estoppel of the bond resolution to be published after valid adoption and confirm proper publication. - Draft the documentation necessary to ensure that the sale of County bond anticipation notes or bonds is in conformity with requirements of Local Finance Law and the regulations of the Office of the State Comptroller.
+- Determine that the project (an "object or purpose" in LFL terms) is a valid town or village or city purpose under New York State law. - Determine the useful life of the project as provided by the State Legislature (regardless of what Bond Counsel and/or the town, village or city may know to be different in actual use). - Determine that any conditions necessary to be completed prior to adoption of a bond resolution have been properly completed (i.e., compliance with the State Environmental Quality Review Act; compliance with town improvement district proceedings if applicable; (note: other than such improvement district matters, town, village or city bond resolutions do not themselves usually require a public hearing; bond counsel frequently drafts the district proceedings, if applicable). - Draft the text of the bond resolution in accordance with Local Finance Law requirements and confirm valid adoption. - Draft the text of the Legal Notices of Adoption, if necessary, and of estoppel of the bond resolution to be published after valid adoption and confirm proper publication.

-- Participate in the production of a disclosure document about the County and its finances (the official statement) and work with County and financial advisor to be sure it is not less than 100% accurate. - Determine that the sale and award of County debt is in conformity with Local Finance Law and the regulations of the Office of the State Comptroller thereunder, and is within the debt limit applicable. - Draft the actual debt instruments of the County and the requisite closing documentation, including federal tax law and disclosure law covenants and compliance certifications. - Provide an opinion of Bond Counsel that, in effect, each of the steps described above was completed in conformity with the laws of the State.
+- Draft the documentation necessary to ensure that the sale of bond anticipation notes or bonds is in conformity with requirements of Local Finance Law and the regulations of the Office of the State Comptroller. - Participate in the production of a disclosure document about the town or village or city and its finances (the official statement) and work with municipality and financial advisor to be sure it is not less than 100% accurate. - Determine that the sale and award of debt is in conformity with Local Finance Law and the regulations of the Office of the State Comptroller thereunder, and is within the debt limit applicable. - Draft the actual debt instruments and the requisite closing documentation, including federal tax law and disclosure law covenants and compliance certifications. - Provide an opinion of Bond Counsel that, in effect, each of the steps described above was completed in conformity with the laws of the State.

 To this end, bond counsel are involved early on in planning either a capital project or a cashflow borrowing for operational expenses.
-From the beginning, the activities of a County prior to borrowing may have implications under federal tax laws, federal securities laws, and the Local Finance Law.
+From the beginning, the activities of a municipality prior to borrowing may have implications under federal tax laws, federal securities laws, and the local finance law.